Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 | `Group Name` | `string` or `string1,string2...`.
 The name of the group.
 The value can be a single group name (e.g. 15) or a comma-separated list (e.g. 2,12,24) of group names. |

 #### identify

+!!!note
+    Identify calls will not be showing like a single event in user look up.
+The identify calls will set the user properties, and those updated user properties will appear only with the next event fired by the User.

 Add individual user property operations each as its own row in the table.
 You can add as many as you like, but note that you can only include a specific User Property in a single operation.
 The operations are executed in order.
 [More details](../../sdks/typescript-browser/#user-properties).